Carjacking suspect charged in shooting of 3 Chicago officers

 CHICAGO (AP) - A convicted felon on parole has been charged with attempted murder in the shooting of three Chicago police officers outside a station, authorities said Friday.

-Lovelle Jordan was taken to the station on the city’s northwest side after officers arrested him Thursday in connection with a June 26 carjacking in downtown Chicago, police said.

-Jordan began firing when an officer opened the door of the squad car they had driven him to the station in, Deputy Chief Brendan Deenihan said.
-Officers returned fire and wounded Jordan, who faces six counts of attempted murder as well as charges of possession of a stolen vehicle and possession of a weapon as a felon.
+Police said Lovelle Jordan, a carjacking suspect, was being led into the station on Thursday on the city’s northwest side shot at police, who returned fire and wounded him.
+He faces six counts of attempted murder, as well as possession of a stolen vehicle and possession of a weapon as a felon.

-Jordan was still hospitalized as of Friday morning, a police spokesman said.
-It’s unclear if he had an attorney who might be able to comment on the charges.

-Two of the wounded officers were treated and released from the hospital.
-The third officer was shot in the chin and remains hospitalized but is “doing well,” Deenihan said.

-“He’s not out of the woods by any means … but it appears he’s going to make it,” he said.

-Police handcuffed Jordan’s hands behind his back when he was arrested, but he apparently was able to move his hands to the front while being transported to the station, Deenihan said.
+Deputy Chief Brendan Deenihan said police handcuffed Jordan’s hands behind his back when he was arrested but he apparently was able to move his hands to the front while being transported to the station.

-He said Jordan, 26, was searched before being transported, but police believe he had a gun “extremely secreted, probably very close to his private area” and was able to retrieve the weapon during the ride to the station.
+Deenihan said Jordan, 26, was searched before being transported but police believe he had a gun “extremely secreted very close to his private area.”

 “They didn’t do anything wrong,” Deenihan said of officers who made the arrest.
 “I will defend them.
-They’re out there working, they are wrestling with this guy and once again it’s the offender’s action - that’s who’s responsible for shooting the officer in the face.”
+They’re out there working, they are wrestling with this guy and once again it’s the offender’s action, he’s responsible for shooting the officer in the face.”

-This story has been updated to correct that the suspect’s name is Lovelle Jordan, not Jordan Lovelle, based on updated information from the police department.
+A police spokesman said Friday morning that Jordan was still hospitalized.
+It’s unclear if he has an attorney able to comment on the charges.

+Police have said he was wanted in connection with a June 26 carjacking in downtown Chicago.
+He said officers identified the stolen vehicle on Thursday morning, followed it and then took the driver into custody.

 Sign up for Daily Newsletters

-Note: This story has been updated to correct the suspect’s name to Lovelle Jordan, from Jordan Lovelle, based on updated information from the police department.